Discover more from Design Buddy

 Align your intent with your team early, be more focused, and save time

-Letâs say youâre adding a new feature to the home screen, and you want people to find it easily.
+Let’s say you’re adding a new feature to the home screen and want people to find it easily.
 But where should it go?
-The home screen is already full of different things.
-Knowing what you want to achieve, or your intent, really helps at this point.
+The home screen is already full of different elements.
+Knowing what you want to achieve—or your intent—really helps at this point.

 Before jumping into designing screens, you and your team can decide how important this new feature is compared to the others.
-Should people see this feature right away, or can it be placed somewhere lower?
-Maybe itâs so important that it needs to stand out.
-As you can see, there are many different ways to design the additional item on the home screen.
-Without having clear intent, you could end up exploring different avenues aimlessly.
-Itâs important for you and your team to always be intentional from the beginning.
-This way, your team will be more focused from the start.
-When you and your team are clear on the intent, visualizing how the screen should look becomes much easier, thus speeding up your process.
+Should people see it right away, or can it be placed lower on the screen?
+Maybe it’s so important that it needs to stand out.
+As you can see, there are many ways to design the new item.
+Without clear intent, you could end up exploring different options aimlessly.
+That’s why it’s crucial for you and your team to be intentional from the start.

 How to nurture the practice of having intent in the design process